 - Then, players with most head to head points

 - Then random selection.

 - The shootout is run like a continuous shootout from day to day.
 The results of your second round play determines the pool you’re assigned next time you play in a shootout.
 For example, your first round you played in Pool 1 and you did well, and so you stayed in Pool 1; however, your 2nd round in Pool 1 you didn’t do well.
-So had a 3rd round been played, you would have move to Pool 2.
+So had a 3rd round been played, you would have moved to Pool 2.
 This is reflected as “Next Pool” on the shootout.
 In this case, the “Next Pool” for you is marked as Pool 2.
-The ranking uses “Next Pool” as priority for sorting the ranking sheet.
+The sheet uses “Next Pool” as priority for sorting the sheet.
 The good news is that since you have a high rating %, you are at the top of the list of players assigned to Pool 2 to be move to Pool 1 as needed.
 So on the next shootout day, if Pool 1 needs five players, and only four Pool 1 players show up, you’ll be moved up to play on Pool 1.

 - Why does “Next Pool” have a priority over the my rating %?